Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Shelties are highly trainable, thanks to their intelligence and eagerness to please.
 They respond well to positive reinforcement and enjoy learning new tricks and commands.
 Training sessions should be fun, engaging, and consistent to ensure the best results.

-Shelties’ high intelligence means that they can quickly pick up on cues and commands, making them excellent candidates for advanced obedience and dog sports.
+Shelties’ high intelligence lets them quickly pick up on cues and commands, making them excellent candidates for advanced obedience and dog sports.
 Their innate herding instinct also makes them great at activities that tap into these natural skills.

 Health & Care

 Shelties require regular grooming to maintain their long, double coat.
 Brushing should be done at least once a week to prevent matting and to keep their fur looking healthy.
-They are also prone to certain health issues, such as hip dysplasia, eye problems (including progressive retinal atrophy and cataracts), and hypothyroidism.
-Regular vet check-ups and preventative care are essential to ensure your Sheltie maintains optimal health.
+They are also prone to specific health issues, such as hip dysplasia, eye problems (including progressive retinal atrophy and cataracts), and hypothyroidism.
+Regular vet check-ups and preventative care ensure your Sheltie maintains optimal health.

 sheltie or shetland sheepdog running outdoors with a ball toy in its mouth